MedeAnalytics Privacy Statement (U.S. website)

-If you would like more information about our transfer of data outside of the EEA or copies of relevant documents, please contact us or our Data Protection Officer by email for U.S. by email: ChiefPrivacyOfficer@medeanalytics.com or DataProtectionOfficer@medeanalytics.com for EEA or UK by email: DataProtectionOfficer@medeanalytics.co.uk, or as otherwise provided in this Statement under “Contact Us.”
+If you would like more information about our transfer of data outside of the EEA or copies of relevant documents, please contact us or our Data Protection Officer by email for U.S. by email: ChiefPrivacyOfficer@medeanalytics.com or DataProtectionOfficer@medeanalytics.com for EEA or UK by email: DataProtectionOfficer@medeanalytics.co.uk, or as otherwise provided in this Statement under Section A.9 (Contact Us) above.

-If you are a resident of a country within the EEA, you have certain individual rights under the General Data Protection Regulation (Regulation 2016/679) or related local legislation.
+If you are a resident of a country within Europe, you have certain individual rights under the General Data Protection Regulation (Regulation 2016/679) or related local legislation.
 You have the right to obtain confirmation from us as to whether or not we process personal information about you.
 And if we do process your personal information, your other rights may include, subject to certain exceptions: